freyam/sublime/README.md

 ## Packages

-To install Packages (Extensions) in Sublime, you need to install the **Package Control** first to access the package repository.
-This can be easily done via the Command Palette (`CTRL + SHIFT + P`).
+To install Packages (Extensions) in Sublime, you need to install the **Package Control** to access the package repository.
+This can be quickly done via the Command Palette (`CTRL + SHIFT + P`).
 Search for "Install Package Control" and select it to start installing.

-This gives you easy access to 1000s of awesome packages hosted on https://packagecontrol.io/.
+This gives you easy access to 1000s of excellent packages hosted on https://packagecontrol.io/.
 You can easily download this directly using the Command Pallete (`CTRL + SHIFT + P`) and searching for "Install Package".
-Now, just search for any packages' name and it will start downloading.
+Now, just search for any packages' name, and it will start downloading.

 I use the following packages: